Micro Book Group Guide No. 8

 - 3 min read

-An elderly man sitting behind the driver, Rami, his long legs tented in a compact sedan circumnavigating a North American city’s preeminent parklands, the Boston Common, the Public Garden.
+Rami, an elderly man sitting behind the driver, his long legs tented in a miniature vehicle circumnavigating a North American city’s preeminent parklands, the Boston Common, the Public Garden.
+He says his father came from Ma'alul.

-Ma'alul.
+Westward of Nazareth, he says.
 From my mother’s side I am Egyptian.
 My father is dead of course.

-Aspiring westward, Rami, surname unknown, one of three passengers including the asker who have accepted a ride from the organizer of the vigil for a permanent ceasefire convening weekly at the foot of the Massachusetts State House.
-Notably Rami finds it necessary to articulate to Inbal that his father is dead, a fact he flags as self-evident.
+Aspiring westward through Boston, a carload of people including Rami, surname unknown, one of three passengers including the asker who have accepted a ride from an organizer of the vigil for a permanent ceasefire, convening weekly at the foot of the Massachusetts State House.

+Notable to Inbal that an elderly man finds it necessary to articulate that his father is dead, a fact he flags as self-evident.
 Presumably his mother is dead too.
 Were she alive that would be remarkable.
 His wife at his side, elderly too.
-Astrid, a name Inbal relearns while the passengers still orbit the car prior to entering, the doors unlocked, the seating order indeterminate.
+Astrid, a name Inbal relearned while the passengers were still orbiting the car prior to entering, the doors unlocked, the seating order indeterminate.

-To Inbal it had seemed natural that Rami should sit aside the driver where the extra legroom would accommodate a tall man comfortably.
+To Inbal it had seemed natural that Rami should sit aside the driver where the extra legroom would accommodate a tall man more comfortably.
 The same idea was voiced by the driver while she cleared the rear bench of a considerable freight.
+A priority to Rami to include in the deliberation another logistical element: Who is getting off first?

 You are, the driver said, referring to Rami and Astrid.